 We all need to use assessments in our classroom to determine how our students are doing with the content, but if you are like me, you get a little bored with the same old thing every time.
 I mean, just how many times can you do the ticket out the door?
-And if you are getting bored, you know your kiddos are too!
-So that’s when I thought I’d put together this collection of informal assessment ideas for you (and me)!
+And if you are getting bored, you know your kiddos are, too!
+So, that’s why I thought I’d put together this collection of informal assessment ideas for you (and me)!

 To be a bit creative, they are in alphabetical order.
 Some you may have heard of, while others may be new to you.
-None of these ideas am I claiming are mine!
+I am claiming none of these ideas to be mine!
 These are all ideas I have collected and compiled for you.
 The overall goal is to build your toolkit and to help you come up with some new ideas the next time you need an informal assessment.
 At the end I have all these ideas in a PDF form for you to download and to reference later.

-So let’s get started!
+So, let’s get started!
 For some of these, there are pictures to make it easier for you to see.
-For others, there are just a description.
+For others, there is just a description.

 I love this one, but I have always enjoyed a good snowball fight!
 Each student writes a question about something that was discussed during the unit.
-Then students will crumple up their paper and GENTLY toss it – you know, not attack blast toss, to another student.
-Then students will open the crumpled paper and answer the question.
+Then, students will crumple up their paper and GENTLY toss it – you know, not attack blast toss – to another student.
+Then, students will open the crumpled paper and answer the question.
 If desired, you can then re-crumple and toss it again.
 Have the next student who opens it add any additional information.
-You can continue one more time and have students add anything, make changes, or even presents the class with a new question or answer.
+You can continue one more time and have students add anything, make changes, or even present the class with a new question or answer.

 Students write a response to a question posed by a teacher on either a sticky note or a slip of paper provided by the teacher.
-This can be provided when students enter the classroom related to something prior to the learning or after students have learned, it can be given to them on the way out.
+This can be provided when students enter the classroom, related to something prior to the learning, or after students have learned the content, it can be given to them on the way out.
 Some teachers have done both.
 This has been used as a method to help teachers assess whether they need to review or reteach.

-In this assessment, the teacher places terms, answers to questions, or concepts in each of the corners of the room.
-Then students begin in a corner and discusses or completes work related the corner’s concepts and eventually moves to the next corner until all four corners have been completed.
+In this assessment the teacher places terms, answers to questions, or concepts in each of the corners of the room.
+Then, students begin in a corner and discuss or complete work related the corner’s concepts and eventually move to the next corner until all four corners have been completed.
 An alternative is to place a multiple choice question on a doc cam and have students move to the labeled corner that they think is the answer.
 Watch for students who “follow the crowd.”

 What I’m saying is, don’t be afraid to swim upstream and find something better!

 Creating a human graph in your classroom is definitely engaging with your students, and it’s not just for math.
 It’s a great way to assess your students’ understanding.
-Ask your students a question such as, “which animal do you think is most likely endangered?” and place labels on the ground.
-Then students will form behind the labels.
+Ask your students a question such as, “Which animal do you think is most likely endangered?” and place labels on the ground.
+Then, students will form lines behind the labels.
 They don’t necessarily need to lay down.
-An alternative to the human graph is using sticky notes… because we are teachers, we use them for everything… and kids LOVE them.
+An alternative to the human graph is using sticky notes…because we are teachers, and we use them for everything…and kids LOVE them.

 In this informal assessment, the teacher creates a spinner with about five quadrants that are labeled like the picture below.
-After a lesson, the teacher spins the spinner and asks students a question based on the location of where the spinner landed.
-Another idea is to have students partner up and have them ask their partners a question based on where it landed – then discuss!
+After a lesson the teacher spins the spinner and asks students a question based on the location of where the spinner landed.
+Another idea is to have students partner up and have them ask their partners a question based on where it landed and then discuss!

 I think we have all done this a time or two in our classrooms, but its value cannot be underestimated.
 Anytime you can get your students to reflect, you are definitely creating learning.
 Journaling can be done in nearly all subjects and encourages exploration of ideas.